 Someone who wishes to obtain a B-1 business visitor visa must demonstrate to immigration authorities that they are qualified for one, and that they will only be engaging in permissible activities.
 There is a long list of acceptable activities, but it can still be confusing.
 A letter from your employer or from whoever invited you to the United States should indicate your itinerary.
 Some examples of permissible activities include purchasing property, negotiating contracts, investigating business opportunities, attending business meetings, consulting with associates or attending business conferences.

-Applicants must also demonstrate their intentions to return to Canada once their trip has concluded, and usually financial statements, information about your property, family or employment can help you demonstrate that you have strong ties to Canada and will not overstay your visa.
+Applicants must also demonstrate their intentions to return to their home country once their trip has concluded, and usually financial statements, information about your property, family or employment can help you demonstrate that you have strong ties to your country of origin and will not overstay your visa.

 The following is a list of some of the more typical B-1 Visa activities: